 - Click Manage domains.

-- Next to Primary domain, click Change redirect.
+- Next to Primary domain, click Set up redirect or Change redirect.

-- Enter the prefix or subdomain of the web address (typically, this is "www"), then click Continue.
+- Enter the prefix or subdomain of the web address (typically, this is "www")Save.

 Note: Address mapping is supported only by HTTP and not HTTPS.

 - Configure A records for your domain to map the prefix you entered above to the IP addresses of Google servers hosting your site.